mayosemmel/osm-to-3dprint/README.md

 # Fork
 This is a Fork from [https://github.com/nimbus-flight/osm-to-3dprint](https://github.com/nimbus-flight/osm-to-3dprint) with several adjustments and improvements.
 The two major improvements are compatibility with current (December 2024) Python Libraries and Multi Color Export in multiple files.
+Part of these improvements is the correct triangulation of shapes.
+In the original code the solution did not work correctly in a lot of situations
 Since the original Version wasn't even working the sponsoring links are removed in this readme.

 # osm-to-3dprint